-Horzum AS declared a dividend during the first quarter of 2022, totalling approximately TRY 60.3 million of which Pasinex Arama was entitled to TRY 30.15 million (approximately \$2.7 million using the exchange rate on the date the dividend was declared) as a result of its 50% ownership in Horzum AS.
-In addition, Akmetal has assigned to Pasinex Arama, 20% of its entitlement to the declared dividend.
-The value of the assignment of the dividend was approximately TRY 12.05 million (approximately \$1.1 million using the exchange rate on the date the dividend was declared).
-This amount has been deducted from the value of the Akmetal receivable.
-Therefore, Pasinex Arama's total entitlement from the declared dividend is approximately TRY 42.2 million (approximately \$3.8 million using the exchange rate on the date the dividend was declared).
-All of this dividend was collected in 2022.
+At an Ordinary General Assembly Meeting held in May 2023, Horzum AS declared a dividend totalling approximately TRY 35.0 million (approximately \$2.4 million using the exchange rate on the date the dividend was declared) of which Pasinex Arama was entitled to approximately TRY 17.3 million (approximately \$1.2 million using the exchange rate on the date the dividend was declared) as a result of its 50% ownership in Horzum AS.
+In addition, Akmetal has assigned to Pasinex Arama, a portion of its entitlement to the declared dividend.
+The value of the assignment of the dividend was approximately TRY 7.0 million (approximately \$0.5 million using the exchange rate on the date the dividend was declared).
+Therefore, Pasinex Arama's total entitlement from the declared dividend is approximately TRY 24.3 million (approximately \$1.7 million using the exchange rate on the date the dividend was declared).